tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/02-views.md

 {:hl-property:VIEW_CACHE:}={:hl-keyword:true:}
 ```

 During deployments, that cache must be cleared in order to not serve outdated views to users.
 You may do that by running `tempest view:clear` on every deploy.
-You can read more about caching and view caching in [the cache chapter](../1-tempest-in-depth/04-caching).

 ## Using other engines